acrawford73/stream-download/README.md

 # Stream Download

-Downloads ABR video files from CDNs based on the M3U8 playlist.
+Purpose: To archive or scrape video from the web.

-Combines all downloaded video \*.ts video files into a single \*.ts file.
+Description: The tool downloads ABR video files from CDNs based on the M3U8 playlist.
+It can combine all downloaded video \*.ts video files into a single specified \*.ts file.

-## Dependency
+## Dependencies

+Python 2.x

-sudo apt-get install python-pycurl
+Package: python-pycurl

 ## Usage